picketlink/picketlink-installer/README.md

     * Oracle Java SE
     * Oracle JRockit

+2. Apache Ant 1.8.4or newer

-2. Maven 3.0.0 or newer, to build and deploy the examples
+3. Maven 3.0.0 or newer, to build and deploy the examples
     * If you have not yet installed Maven, see the [Maven Getting Started Guide](http://maven.apache.org/guides/getting-started/index.html) for details.
     * If you have installed Maven, you can check the version by typing the following in a command line:

             mvn --version

-3. The JBoss Enterprise Application Platform 6 distribution ZIP or the JBoss AS 7 distribution ZIP.
+4. The JBoss Enterprise Application Platform 6 distribution ZIP or the JBoss AS 7 distribution ZIP.
     * For information on how to install and run JBoss, refer to the product documentation.

 Check Out the Source